Main Image

 We’ve taken several measures to improve the health system and conditions for health workers statewide and locally, including:

-• Investing $572mil to make 1112 nurses and midwives permanent.
+• Investing $572 million to make 1112 nurses and midwives permanent

 • Reducing the number of overdue surgeries from 14,000 to just 7,000

-• The NSW Government is investing $700 million in the new Rouse Hill Hospital development, the first major public hospital built in western Sydney in more than 40 years, to meet the future healthcare needs of the growing northwestern Sydney community.
+• The NSW Government is investing $700 million in the new Rouse Hill Hospital development, the first major public hospital built in Western Sydney in more than 40 years, to meet the future healthcare needs of the growing northwestern Sydney community

-• Working collaboratively across government, including with our local federal member Michelle Rowland, to secure a $120 million commitment from the Federal Government to expand birthing services at Rouse Hill Hospital.
+• Working collaboratively across government, including with our local federal member Michelle Rowland, to secure a $120 million commitment from the Federal Government to expand birthing services at Rouse Hill Hospital

 • We’re on track to deliver the Rouse Hill Hospital, which will have an emergency ward and maternity ward.
 The new Rouse Hill Hospital will be one of the first to adopt the New South Wales Government’s full campus model, which incorporates health worker accommodation and childcare services

-• The new Rouse Hill Hospital will provide a significant boost to the economy during and after construction which will begin by early 2026.
+• The new Rouse Hill Hospital will provide a significant boost to the economy during and after construction which will begin by early 2026

 • Proud to see this project moving after years of Liberal cuts and delays!